 - Hunters can bring a wider selection of raid buffs to the group than any class in WoW

-- Hunters have smoldering good looks by nature, that reduces the opposite gender to a quivering pile of desire.
-Sometimes the same gender too.
+- Hunters have smoldering good looks by nature, that sometimes reduces the opposite gender to a quivering pile of desire.
+Often the same gender too.
 We just look that good.
 It’s a blessing and a curse, except not actually at all curse-like.

 - Hunter pets are adorable, loyal protectors and lifelong companions.
 We can tame nearly any beast in the game and there are constantly more to tame.
 Cataclysm alone brought over 100 new pet looks to the hunter class.